sebglazebrook/silly-cache/README.md

 # Silly Cache

-A caching reverse proxy that:

-- is silly simple to use
-- allows you to do silly things, like not follow HTTP caching standards.
+A caching reverse proxy that allows you to do silly things, like not follow HTTP caching standards.

 ## Usage